fox

 ClientIP() (*net.IPAddr, error)

-// Params returns a Params slice containing the matched
+// Params returns a range iterator over the matched wildcard parameters for the current route.

 // Param retrieve a matching wildcard parameter by name.